treynr/vz/readme.rst

 Development modules are generated and compiled to the `dist/development` directory.
-To build for minified modules for production:
+To build minified modules for production:

 .. code:: text